imnotme/nextcloud-fail2ban/README.md

 ignoreregex =
 ```

-### jail.local
+### jail.d/nextcloud.conf

-Add the following text to your jail.local file.
+Add the following text to your jail.d/nexcloud.conf file.
 Note: do not edit your jail.conf
-file as changes may be discarded on updates instead, copy jail.conf to
+file as changes may be discarded on updates.
-jail.local and make edits there.

 ```
-[owncloud]
+[nextcloud]

 enabled  = true
 port     = http,https